iotacss/tools.ms/README.md

 * base: number - The base value the scale starts at.
 Defaults to  $iota-ms-base;
 * ratio: unitless number - The ratio the scale is built on.
 Defaults to $iota-ms-ratio.
 * scale: unitless number - Length of scale ( right part of the decimal point ) ms will be rounded to.
 Defaults to $iota-tools-ms-scale.

-**Since v1.1.0, all variables have '$iota-tools-ms' instead of '$iota-ms' prefix and the '$iota-ms-digits' renamed to '$iota-tools-ms-scale'.**

 ## Examples